My Open Kitchen - October 2018

 A brand new, supportive community.

 A clear idea of what you want to say on social media, why and to whom.

 An understanding of how to write a simple recipe, how to shoot it on your phone or camera.

 An understanding of the basics of food and lifestyle photography.

 Lots of inspiration and new ideas for either getting started on social media or refining and improving what you are already doing.

 Tips on building an audience and finding your own style.

-I love telling stories and believe passionately in the power of social media to connect farmers in a positive way with networks that will deliver both social and business support.
+I love telling stories and believe passionately in the power of content marketing to connect makers, growers and do-ers in a positive way with networks that will deliver both social and business support.
 I’m also a big believer of the concept of conviviality – inspiring people to come together over shared meals of seasonal, fresh food with a joy in the process and an understanding of where the produce comes from.
 Hence the name – My Open Kitchen.